One of the most anticipated releases from Bersa this year was the new .40 S&W version of its BP Concealed Carry series of pistols.

 Bersa uses standard size sight bases on the BP Concealed Carry line of handguns.
 This means existing aftermarket sights can be used on the gun if desired.

 The front sight uses a SIG SAUER sized base, while the rear uses a Glock.
 This requires a little mix-and-match when buying from some sight companies.
 However, some companies make Bersa specific kits that have the correct front and rear sights matched in one package.
+One of the companies that provide a matched kit for your Bersa is XS Sights.
+They provide the DXW Big Dot Night Sight kit that combines an oversized front sight with tritium insert and an express-style rear sight.

 Field stripping this pistol is relatively easy, though not quite as easy as a Smith & Wesson M&P or Springfield Armory XD.